-Share Capital: represents the nominal value of shares that have been issued.
+Share capital: represents the nominal value of shares that have been issued.

-Share Premium: includes any premiums received on issue of share capital.
+Share premium: includes any premiums received on issue of share capital.
 Any transaction costs associated with the issuing of shares are deducted from share premium.

-Special distributable reserves: includes realised profits and cancelled share premium available for distribution.
+Special distributable reserves: includes cancelled share premium available for distribution.

-Capital redemption reserve: represents the nominal value of shares bought back from shareholders.
+Capital redemption reserve: represents the nominal value of shares bought back and cancelled from shareholders.

-Capital reserve realised: arises when an investment is sold any balance held on the Capital reserve unrealised is transferred to the Capital reserve realised, as a movement in reserves.
+Capital reserve realised: arises when an investment is sold or there is deemed to be a permanent reduction in value of investment, any balance held on the Capital reserve unrealised is transferred to the Capital reserve realised, as a movement in reserves.